LSWR suburban lines: On to Windsor, and a Hounslow loop

 Railway mania ended leaving few speculative investors, but the line from Richmond to Datchet was opened to the public on 22 August 1848.
 The extension to Windsor was delayed when the piers of the Thames bridge at Black Potts settled, and the line was opened belatedly on 1 December 1849, Eight weeks after the GWR had reached its own Windsor station.
 Even then it was to a cramped temporary station; opening of the lavish permanent station, with royal waiting room and cavalry entrance, was seventeen months later, on 1 May 1851.

 Meanwhile, the Hounslow loop had been progressing more slowly, reaching (Smallberry Green), Isleworth east of its successor by 22 August 1849 and completed to the junction on the heath in Feltham parish on 1 February 1850.

 The WS&SWR merged by share transfer with the LSWR on 30 June 1850.

 Chertsey and Hampton Court

 The LSWR obtained the London and South Western Railway (Chertsey and Egham Branch) Act 1846 (9 & 10 Vict. c. clxxiv) on 16 July 1846 authorising a line from Weybridge via Chertsey to a terminus near Staines bridge, on the south side at Egham.
-However the Windsor, Staines and South Western Railway (No. 2) Act 1847 (10 & 11 Vict. c. lvii) foreshortened this to Chertsey, Parliament preferring to let the WS&SWR have scope take territory between Staines and Pirbright with a southerly Chertsey line proposal of its own.
+However the Windsor, Staines, and South-western Railway Act (No. 2) 1847 (10 & 11 Vict. c. lvii) foreshortened this to Chertsey, Parliament preferring to let the WS&SWR have scope take territory between Staines and Pirbright with a southerly Chertsey line proposal of its own.
 The slump following the railway mania killed off this WS&SWR scheme, but by then the LSWR was opening from Weybridge to Chertsey, on 14 February 1848.